51Degrees/specifications/README.md

   normally use this approach.
 - [Java](https://github.com/51Degrees/pipeline-java) and
   [.NET](https://github.com/51Degrees/pipeline-dotnet) are considered the reference implementations.
-At least one of these should be reviewed by the reader to see what a real-world implementation of the specification looks like.
+At least one of these SHOULD be reviewed by the reader to see what a real-world implementation of the specification looks like.
 There is also [a section](pipeline-specification/reference-implementation-notes.md) containing reflections on the architectural choices made when creating the Java and .NET versions.
 This may be helpful when designing future implementations.
 - URLs in these specifications are fixed.
-Code comments should include references to these URLs in order to avoid re-writing the same descriptions and definitions in multiple places.
+Code comments SHOULD include references to these URLs in order to avoid re-writing the same descriptions and definitions in multiple places.
 - CI/CD scripts and the like are out of scope.
-However, implementers should be mindful of the requirement to have the ability to build and test the software in a non-interactive CI/CD environment.
+However, implementers will need to be mindful of the requirement to have the ability to build and test the software in a non-interactive CI/CD environment.
+See 51Degrees [CI/CD documentation](https://github.com/51Degrees/common-ci#readme) for more details.